altheasignals/BoxOfPorts/README.md

 [![License](https://img.shields.io/badge/license-Proprietary-red.svg)](LICENSE)

 **SMS Gateway Management CLI for EJOIN Multi-WAN Router Operators**
-*"Box of Rain" - Grateful Dead inspired tool for managing your box of ports*
+*Like "Box of Rain", but for ports*

 Developed by [Althea Signals Network LLC](https://altheasignals.net) - The leader in decentralized telecommunications infrastructure.